AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/bigquery.md

 ---
 keywords: Experience Platform;home;popular topics;bigquery;Google;google;Google BigQuery
 solution: Experience Platform
-title: Create a Google BigQuery Source Connection Using the Flow Service API
+title: Create a Google BigQuery Base Connection Using the Flow Service API
 topic-legacy: overview
 type: Tutorial
 description: Learn how to connect Adobe Experience Platform to Google BigQuery using the Flow Service API.
 exl-id: 51f90366-7a0e-49f1-bd57-b540fa1d15af
 ---
-# Create a [!DNL Google BigQuery] source connection using the [!DNL Flow Service] API
+# Create a [!DNL Google BigQuery] base connection using the [!DNL Flow Service] API

 >[!NOTE]
 >
 >The [!DNL Google BigQuery] connector is in beta.
 See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-[!DNL Flow Service] is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
-The service provides a user interface and RESTful API from which all supported sources are connectable.
+A base connection represents the authenticated connection between a source and Adobe Experience Platform.

-This tutorial uses the [!DNL Flow Service] API to walk you through the steps to connect [!DNL Experience Platform] to [!DNL Google BigQuery] (hereinafter referred to as "BigQuery").
+This tutorial walks you through the steps to create a base connection for [!DNL Google BigQuery] (hereinafter referred to as "[!DNL BigQuery]") using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).

 ## Getting started